firebolt-db/godocs/docs/Guides/getting-started/get-started-sql-workspace.md

 grand_parent: Guides
 ---

-## Introducing the SQL workspace
+# Get started using SQL

-You can also use the SQL workspace to create a database and engine, and load data.
-If you use the SQL workspace, you can customize your workflow to handle more unique workflows than with the **Data loading** wizard, including loading data in TSV, Avro, JSON Lines or Orc formats.
+You can also use the SQL to create a database and engine, and load data.
+If you use the SQL workspace, you can customize your workflow to handle more unique workflows than with the **Load data** wizard, including loading data in TSV, Avro, JSON Lines or Orc formats.

 The following sections will guide you through a simple workflow to get started with Firebolt.